Teriyaki Beef Jerky

 - Slice the meat into ⅛ – ¼ inch thick pieces, removing as much visible fat as possible.
 Place in a large zip-top bag and set aside.

 - After the meat has marinated, place the strips onto your dehydrator trays.
 Sprinkle with sesame seeds.
-Dehydrate at 160F for 4-6 hours, until the meat has dried.
-The general rule of thumb is if you bend a piece and it cracks, it’s done – if you bend a piece and it breaks it’s been cooked too long.
+Dehydrate at 145° for 4-6 hours, until the meat has dried.
+The general rule of thumb is if you bend a piece and it bends and cracks, it’s done.

-- Remove from the dehydrator and set aside to cool completely before sealing in a bag or tupperware.
+- Remove and set aside to cool completely before placing in an airtight container.